 4. All applications must be accompanied by the appropriate registration and listing fee per product.

-5. The Water Label Company will arrange for 5% of the approved products and accompanying literature, point of sale material and advertisements in relationship to the listed products on the database will undergo an audit for compliance with the Scheme’s requirements on an annual basis.
+5. The European Bathroom Forum will arrange for 5% of the approved products and accompanying literature, point of sale material and advertisements in relationship to the listed products on the database will undergo an audit for compliance with the Scheme’s requirements on an annual basis.
 The 5% will be selected, across the qualifying product ranges.
 The audit testing will be conducted by a bona fide 3rd Party.
 Audit test fees are payable by the registered company to the bone fide 3rd Party.
 If approved product already has 3rd party approval from ILAC registered ISO 17025 accredited test house, they will be exempt from audit testing but undergo a certificate check of 3rd party approval.

 In the event of failure to comply with the Scheme’s requirements, the applicant shall be liable for all the costs relating to the re-testing.

 6. The European Bathroom Forum will inform the applicant in writing if the application has been successful together with guidelines on the appropriate use of the water label and compliance with a Registered Community Design status and where the application has failed, the reason for rejection.